Frostrobotics/odrive_ros/README.md

 # Info
 This fork contains a python 3 compatible version of the ROS Odrive interface.
 These are the steps for installing properly:
 1. First follow the instructions below to install general Odrive tools.

 2. Clone this fork into your ROS workspace, probably ~/catkin_ws/src or something similar.

 3. Go to the directory /usr/local/lib/python3.8/dist-packages/odrive/pyfibre/fibre (if you don't see it look for something similar).
 In protocol.py add the following code:
 `class ChannelBrokenException(Exception):
 	pass`

 In __init__.py add the following code:
-`from .protocol import ChannelDamagedException, ChannelBrokenException` You need to login as root user; to do this type sudo -i on the command line.
+`from .protocol import ChannelDamagedException, ChannelBrokenException`

+You need to login as root user; to do this type sudo -i on the command line.

 4. If code doesn't work now, add the following to your .bashrc code (or the corresponding filepaths on your system):

 PYTHONPATH=$PYTHONPATH:/home/your_user/catkin_ws/src/odrive_ros/src/odrive_ros/:/usr/local/lib/python3.8/dist-packages/odrive/pyfibre/fibre/
 export PYTHONPATH
 This assumes installation in Linux and catkin; other installations require slightly different filepaths and commands.
-Just look around if you are not sure.

 # ARCHIVE NOTICE 2021-02-04
 I have taken on a new position no longer have access to an ODrive for testing.
 Happy to add a maintainer role if anyone wants to step up to it, otherwise this repo will just stay up here as a reference for other implementations.